Israel's Matomy buys majority stake in Germany's Team Internet

-TEL AVIV Israeli digital advertising firm Matomy Media Group raised its stake in Team Internet, a Munich-based direct navigation Internet search company, to 70 percent from 20 percent.
+TEL AVIV, June 23 Israeli digital advertising firm Matomy Media Group raised its stake in Team Internet, a Munich-based direct navigation Internet search company, to 70 percent from 20 percent.

 Matomy said on Monday this was its largest acquisition ever but did not provide financial details.
 A source close to the deal said it was worth nearly 20 million euros ($27 million).